wikistat/Training-ML---EUR-NanoX/README.md

 #### Abstract
-This training course enables the participants to reinforce their theoretical and practical knowledge in order to implement machine learning techniques for the data analysis.
+This training course enables the participants to reinforce their theoretical and practical knowledge in order to implement machine learning techniques for data analysis.
 The main algorithms for prediction (supervised learning) are presented.
 Each method is first presented and commented on a theoretical level, and then illustrated on numerical experiments run with public datasets using R and/or  python/scikit-learn software.

 #### Objective of the training
 To present the main algorithms for supervised learning : linear models for regression and classification, Classification and Regression Tress, Random Forests, introduction to Neural Networks and Deep Learning and to use them with R and/or python/scikit-learn.